Modeling Long-Term Memory and Temporal Attention Shifts for Video Salient Object Ranking with a New Benchmark

-To statistically analyze the efficacy of our method, we use two metrics: SA-SOR~\cite{liu2021instance} and mean absolute error (MAE).
-SA-SOR~\cite{liu2021instance} is a segmentation-aware saliency ranking metric that has been shown to be more reliable than the original SOR~\cite{islamsal18} in terms of reflecting the correlation of the saliency ranks between the predictions and ground truth labels at the instance level.
-MAE is the average pixel-wise error between the predicted saliency rank and ground truth as:
+\textbf{Evaluation Metrics.} To analyze the efficacy of our method, we use two metrics: SA-SOR~\cite{liu2021instance} and mean absolute error (MAE).
+SA-SOR is a segmentation-aware saliency ranking metric that is more reliable than the original SOR~\cite{islamsal18} in terms of reflecting the correlation of the saliency ranks between the predictions and GT labels at the instance level.

-where $P$ is the predicted mask. $G$ is the ground truth. $W$ and $H$ are the width and height of the ground truth.